dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/identity-resolution.md

 ## Updating an entity

-There are several different approaches to update an entity with new values, as covered in [Change Tracking in EF Core](xref:core/change-tracking/index).
+There are several different approaches to update an entity with new values, as covered in [Change Tracking in EF Core](xref:core/change-tracking/index) and [Explicitly Tracking Entities](xref:core/change-tracking/explicit-tracking).
 These approaches are outlined below in the context of identity resolution.
 An important point to notice is that each of the approaches use either a query or a call to one of `Update` or `Attach`, but **_never both_**.

 ### Call Update